 Additionally, the more senses are engaged in exploring something, the deeper their understanding of that thing becomes, especially when they circle back to the same item several times---much like language learning!

-Children are more likely to recall things they have multiple sensory connections to than something they've only seen or heard.
+Children are more likely to recall things they have multiple sensory connections to than those they've only seen or heard.
 In other words, doing playtime is better than simply watching playtime (source).

 Independent Learning and Skill Development